James Tahhan

+Tahhan has been a judge on several competitive cooking show including, MasterChef Latino, Chopped, Top Chef Middle East, and the 19th season finale of Worst Cooks in America on the Food Network.

 Early life and education

-James Tahhan was born in Los Teques, Venezuela, the son of Bachir Wahbi Tahhan, of Syrian-Armenian descent, and Mimi Masri, of Syrian-Venezuelan descent.
+Tahhan was born in Los Teques, Venezuela, the son of Bachir Wahbi Tahhan, of Syrian descent, and Mimi Masri, of Syrian-Venezuelan descent.
 He was later joined by one brother, Wahbi Tahhan.
-During his formative years, James learned home cooking from his parents.
-During this period, James was also influenced by David Abal, a neighbor and professional chef from Galician descent, who taught James the basics of at-home cooking.
+During his formative years, Tahhan learned home cooking from his parents.
+During this period, Tahhan was also influenced by David Abal, a neighbor and professional chef of Galician descent, who taught Tahhan the basics of at-home cooking.

-At the age of 13, James emigrated to the United States with his mother, ultimately settling in Miami, Florida.
-James began to work to help his mother pay the household bills.
+At the age of 13, Tahhan emigrated to the United States with his mother, ultimately settling in Miami, Florida.
+Tahhan began to work to help his mother pay the household bills.

-James suffered from childhood obesity, yet this did not impede him from pursuing sports.
-James particularly excelled in martial arts, where he was twice ranked number one in his division, and won the US Open Martial Arts Championship.

-At the age of 16, Tahhan decided to go to college and study chemistry to become a dentist.
-At the same time, he started working on radio, as a spokesperson for different brands and products, where his advertisements played on radio stations including WAMR-FM, WAQI, and WMGE.
+At the age of 16 Tahhan started working on radio as a spokesperson for different brands and products, where his advertisements played on radio stations including WAMR-FM, WAQI, and WMGE.

-After two years, Tahhan attended Le Cordon Bleu College of Culinary Arts Miami, where he specialized in international cuisine and pastries.
+After two years Tahhan attended Le Cordon Bleu College of Culinary Arts Miami, where he specialized in international cuisine as well as in Patisserie and Baking.
 While attending school, he also started his own catering business, called Avokado.